 How to watch the SpaceX Crew Dragon manned spacecraft launch

-Ushering in a new era in the American space program, two veteran astronauts are scheduled to lift off Saturday afternoon aboard a SpaceX Crew Dragon en route to the International Space Station.
+Ushering in a new era in the American space program, two veteran astronauts readied for liftoff Saturday aboard a SpaceX Crew Dragon en route to the International Space Station.
 This will be the second launch attempt, after bad weather forced flight controllers to scrub the launch on Wednesday at Florida's Kennedy Space Center.

 This mission will be the first launch of American astronauts from U.S. soil in nearly nine years, since the final flight of the Space Shuttle Atlantis in 2011.
 It will also be the first manned flight for the SpaceX Crew Dragon and the first time a commercial spacecraft has carried NASA astronauts into orbit.